Timshel/vaultwarden/README.md

-# :warning: With the PR merged this is not updated anymore :warning:
+# :warning: With the PR merged this is not updated anymore

 -----------------